jlpteaching/ECS201C-Spring2019/HW4/HW4.md

   - Question c) Vary the block size / grid size.
 What is the optimal block / grid size for this implementation of ocean?
 Run with an input of 16384 16384 1000.
 Does it make sense to compare the performance to a single thread on the GPU (1 block 1 thread)?
 Why or why not?
   - Question d) What is the speedup over the single threaded CPU version?
 Run with an input of 16384 16384 1000.

+  **FOR NEXT TIME:** Make sure to specify reasonable block sizes.
+Some students did not use big enough block sizes.

  ## Task 3: Reduce memory divergence (Convert algorithm to "SIMD")
 Implement VERSION2 of ocean_kernel.
 This version of the kernel will take a step towards reducing the memory divergence.
 Instead of giving each thread a chunk of the array to work on, re-write the algorithm so that the threads in each block work on adjacent elements (i.e. for a red iteration, thread 0 will work on element 0, thread 1 will work on element 2, thread 3 will work on element 6, etc).